SakshamDev2005/Scrap-The-Site/README.md

 # Web Scraping Script with BeautifulSoup

 ## Overview
-This Python script uses BeautifulSoup and requests libraries to perform web scraping on the Syberverse website.
+This Python script uses BeautifulSoup and requests libraries to perform Web Scraping on the Syberverse website.
 Users can interactively explore the website's HTML structure and extract information.
+Users can change the link and perform Web Scraping on other websites too.

 ## How to Use
 1. Run the script.